-Each covenant, including those in the Bible, includes a statement of terms that defines the covenant’s purpose, identifies what’s included and defines the role and responsibilities of each party.
+Each covenant, including those in the Bible, includes a statement of terms that defines the covenant’s purpose, identifies what’s included and defines each party’s role and responsibilities.
 God’s new covenant with Christians includes such terms.

 The Book of Hebrews in the New Testament states, “For this reason Christ is the mediator of a new covenant, that those who are called may receive the promised eternal inheritance — now that he has died as a ransom to set them free from the sins committed under the first covenant.”
 (Heb 9:15) Jesus is the mediator or reconciler, one who resolves the issues that separate the covenant parties.
 Our sin separated us from God under the terms of the first covenant — that is, under the Law of Moses — so Jesus died as a ransom for us that we might be reconciled to God.

-Hebrews states this is an eternal covenant, which means God will never violate or cancel it.
+Hebrews states the new covenant is eternal, which means God will never violate or cancel it.
 (Heb 13:20) We’re incapable of doing God’s will and pleasing him by our own efforts, but through this covenant he equips us with everything we need to do so.
+(Heb 13:21)

 “Once you were alienated from God and were enemies in your minds because of your evil behavior.
 But now he has reconciled you by Christ’s physical body through death to present you holy in his sight, without blemish and free from accusation.”
 (Col 1:21-22) According to this passage, God’s goal is to bring us into his presence, fully dedicated to him, completely blameless and totally beyond reproach.
 Jesus made all that possible by dying in our place, as payment for our sin.